moorepants/learn-multibody-dynamics/visualization.rst

    len(cyl_mesh.matrix)

-If you change this list to a NumPy array you can :external:py:meth:`~numpy.reshape` it and :external:py:meth:`~numpy.flatten` it to see the connection.
+If you change this list to a NumPy array you can :external:py:meth:`~numpy.ndarray.reshape` it and :external:py:meth:`~numpy.ndarray.flatten` it to see the connection.

 .. jupyter-execute::